 Add syntax highlighting to code in 22 languages with 7 color themes, line numbers, and export to HTML

-Paste code in any popular language and get a syntax-highlighted version ready to share, embed, or screenshot.
-The highlighter supports dozens of languages and multiple color themes.
+Paste code in any of 22 popular languages and get a syntax-highlighted version ready to share, embed, or screenshot.
+Choose from 7 color themes, then copy the result as HTML or export it as a PNG image.
 Whether you are preparing code for a presentation, a blog post, or documentation, the output looks polished and professional.

 Initializing in your browser…